mickmcq/mickmcq.github.io/rapidproto/00designThinking/index.md

 - draw four panels of cartoons on the ideate page
 - show a successful interaction with an app
 - don't worry about the app details
-- concentrate on the user experience &mdash; what did the user feel?
+- concentrate on the user experience&mdash;what did the user feel?

 ---